 We are committed as a community to supporting the State of Israel and its citizens to create a society true to the vision of its founders: to develop the Land for the benefit of all its inhabitants, and to implement the Prophetic ideals of liberty and justice.
 We encourage all of our members to be well-informed and provide opportunities to engage with our rabbis and guests on complex, contemporary issues relating to the State of Israel.
 We have strategic partnerships with Arzenu (Rabbi Lea is currently its international chair) and the Leo Baeck Education Centre, Haifa (Rabbi Aaron chairs the UK friends of LBEC).
 To learn more, follow the links or contact our rabbis.

 We have a proud history of supporting developing Progressive Jewish communities in Central and Eastern Europe.
-In addition to supporting Progressive Judaism in the Czech and Slovak Republics, we have built a strong relationship with the Progressive Jewish community in Lviv (Lvov), Ukraine.
-In addition to raising funds to support the community financially, we organise joint activities and regular visits to Lviv so we can nurture our partnership.
+In addition to supporting Progressive Judaism in the Czech and Slovak Republics, we have built strong relationships with the Progressive Jewish communities in Lviv (Lvov) and Lutsk, Ukraine.
+As well as raising funds to support the communities financially, we organise joint activities and regular visits to both Lviv and Lutsk so we can nurture our partnership.
 If you are interested in being involved in this important partnership, please be in touch with Rabbi Aaron.